-Social-distance theory and communications-disorder theory suggest that differentiating sanity from psychosis can be achieved, based on the degree to which beliefs hamper or facilitate communication and acceptance by society.
+Social models of psychopathology may be useful for understanding how this might have happened.
+Socialdistance theory and communications-disorder theory suggest that differentiating sanity from psychosis can be achieved, based on the degree to which beliefs hamper or facilitate communication and acceptance by society.
 Those who deviate excessively from the societal norms do not relate to the populace, are not understood, become socially isolated and stigmatized, and may be identified as not sane.
 81 This point of view might define as sane any person who is able to maintain acceptance and communication with a social group.
 Not accounted for by this theory are individuals who appear to demonstrate sustained paranoid, grandiose, messianic-type delusions, who, in more modern times, have drawn numbers of adherents.
-Two such individuals are David Koresh, of the Branch Dravidians, 82 and Marshall Applewhite, of the Heaven's Gate cult.83 There are others in recent times who have claimed to be prophet, messiah, 84 Jesus, 85 Buddha, 86 avatar,87 or madhi,88 who have acquired followings.
+Two such individuals are David Koresh, of the Branch Dravidians, 82 and Marshall Applewhite, of the Heaven's Gate cult.
+83 There are others in recent times who have claimed to be prophet, messiah, $\frac{84}{2}$ Jesus, $\frac{85}{2}$ Buddha, $\frac{86}{2}$ avatar, $\frac{87}{2}$ or madhi, $\frac{88}{2}$ who have acquired followings.
 If David Koresh and Marshall Applewhite are appreciated as having psychotic-spectrum beliefs, then the premise becomes untenable that the diagnosis of psychosis must rigidly rely upon an inability to maintain a social group.
 A subset of individuals with psychotic symptoms appears able to form intense social bonds and communities despite having an extremely distorted view of reality.
 The existence of a better socially functioning subset of individuals with psychotic-type symptoms is corroborated by research indicating that psychotic-like experiences, including both bizarre and non-bizarre delusion-like beliefs, are frequently found in the general population.
-This supports the idea that psychotic symptoms likely lie on a continuum.89-92
+This supports the idea that psychotic symptoms likely lie on a continuum. $\frac{89-92}{2}$

 Political-psychology models of leader-follower relationships may provide useful insights as to how early followers could have coalesced around our subjects.
-Wilner surveyed the literature on the topic of charismatic leadership and defined it as a relationship between a leader and a group of followers, having the following properties:
+Wilner 93 surveyed the literature on the topic of charismatic leadership and defined it as a relationship between a leader and a group of followers, having the following properties: